Ary Borges: International career

-She featured for the Brazil women's national under-20 football team at the 2018 South American U-20 Women's Championship and subsequent 2018 edition of the FIFA U-20 Women's World Cup.
+She featured for the Brazil national under-20 team at the 2018 South American U-20 Women's Championship and subsequent 2018 edition of the U-20 World Cup.

-She received her first call-up to the senior Brazil women's national football team in September 2020, selected by coach Pia Sundhage for a training camp at Nova Granja Comary which was restricted to home-based players due to the COVID-19 pandemic in Brazil.
+She received her first call-up to the senior Brazil national team in September 2020, selected by coach Pia Sundhage for a training camp at Nova Granja Comary which was restricted to home-based players due to the COVID-19 pandemic in Brazil.
 She won her first senior cap as a 63rd-minute substitute for Debinha in a 3–1 friendly win over Argentina at Amigão, Campina Grande, Paraíba on 17 September 2021.
 Another substitute appearance against the same opponents followed three days later, and she maintained her place in the squad for the next friendly fixtures against Australia in Sydney the following month.
 She scored her first two goals in a 6–1 win over India at the 2021 International Women's Football Tournament of Manaus, a match notable as the farewell appearance of Formiga.

+In 2022, Borges was part of the squad of the Brazil women's national football team that won the Copa América Femenina in Colombia, scoring two goals throughout that campaign.

+On 24 July 2023, Borges made her World Cup debut for Brazil in their opening game against Panama, scoring a hat-trick, the first of the World Cup, and providing an assist for the third goal of the game as Brazil cruised to a 4–0 win.
+She was named Player of the Match after the game in recognition of her exceptional performance for her side.

+In 2024, Borges went through a knee surgery and had played only three games by June, which ultimately played a role in her not being called to defend Brazil in the 2024 Summer Olympics.

+In 2025, Borges was part of the squad of the Brazil women's national football team that won the Copa América Femenina in Ecuador.

+During that competition, she criticized the way Conmebol organized it and asked for better conditions, specially on the situation that the teams were not being permitted to warm up on the pitches before the matches.